The Facts on Breast Cancer

 Breast cancer is a disease that causes the cells in the breast to multiply and eventually metastasize if not treated.
 There are several types of breast cancer, and the cell strain determines the type.
 Most breast cancers begin in the lobules or ducts.
 The lobules are milk-producing glands, and the ducts are the tubes that carry the milk to the nipples.

 As the most commonly diagnosed cancer in women, breast cancer is the second leading cause of death among them.
-More than 315,000 women in the United States will be diagnosed in her lifetime.
+More than 315,000 women in the United States will be diagnosed each year.
 Of those, more than 40 thousand will die.
 That’s one in 9 to 10 women in this country alone.
 On average, a woman is diagnosed with breast cancer every two minutes, and one woman will die every 13 minutes.
 Though this form of cancer is rare in men, an estimated 2,500 of them will be diagnosed each year with nearly 20 percent of cases being fatal.